 entered in to a long term loan agreement with the European Bank for Reconstruction and Development (EBRD), maturing in April 2030, Floating, EUR 52.3 million.
-Notes to the Consolidated Financial Statements
+Business Highlights

 In June 2023, the Group:

 • repaid the USD Senior Note in full at maturity, USD 400 million.